Stress-Free Hotel Stays: Pet Friendly Hotel Etiquette & Tips

 - Treat the Hotel Room with Respect

 This means covering any furniture and beds that your pet may be allowed on.
+If the pet friendly accommodation does not allow pets on furniture, abide by their rules.

 - Litter Box Placement